gridap/GridapROMs.jl/docs/src/steady.md

 * The reduction strategy for the solution `reduction_sol`.
 This information is used to build a projection map representing a low-dimensional approximation subspace (i.e. a trial space) for our differential problem.
 In the case above, we use a truncated POD with tolerance `tol` on a set of 20 snapshots.
 The output is orthogonal with respect to the form `inner_prod`, i.e. the `H^1_0` product.

 * The hyper-reduction strategy for the residual `reduction_l`.
-This information is used to build a projection map representing a low-dimensional subspace for the residual, equipped with a reduced integration domain obtained via MDEIMProjection, i.e. the matrix-based empirical interpolation method.
+This information is used to build a projection map representing a low-dimensional subspace for the residual, equipped with a reduced integration domain obtained via MDEIM, i.e. the matrix-based empirical interpolation method.
 A total of 10 residual snapshots is used to compute the output.

 * Similarly, the hyper-reduction strategy for the Jacobian `reduction_a`.